 Students will continue to learn through various activities such as memory games, Medicine Wheel Teachings, and readings from Nishnaabe authors.
 Language will be reinforced through the integrated approach with other courses within the program.
 Opportunities for review and expansion of grammar and vocabulary will be given to ensure continuous learning of the language.
-Course offered On Campus.
 Prerequisite: Completion of NLII Basic Year I or permission of instructor.
+Course offered on campus.

-NI209 Nishnaabe Language Teaching Methods
+NI209 Nishnaabe Language Teaching Methods 3 CR

 This course is an introduction to the general principles of teaching Nishnaabemwin, stressing development of listening comprehension and speaking skills.
 In lesson planning, focus will be on structural and communicative approaches.
-Course offered On Campus.
 Prerequisite: Completion of NLII Basic Year I or permission of instructor.
+Course offered on campus.

-NI211 Dagwaagi/Biboon/Minookami-Fall/Winter/Spring Weekend Immersion-Intermediate
+NI211 Dagwaagi/Biboon/Minookami-Fall/Winter/Spring Weekend Immersion-Intermediate 3 CR

 This is a continuation of the topics of NI111 with further emphasis on the development of units and activities using the materials produced in the previous NI111 immersion weekends.
 The practicum will encourage the students to develop their skills in originality and imagination yet keeping within the bounds of second language teaching criteria.
 Incorporation of learned concepts will also be encouraged.
 The idea is to make learning fun and exciting.
 A supervised practicum will provide the opportunity for teaching a class at the Basic or Introductory level to peer students during this course.
 Students will prepare three 30-minute lessons for presentation during each weekend session.
-Course offered On Campus.
 Prerequisite: NI111.
+Course offered on campus.

-NI212 Dagwaagi/Biboon/Minookami-Fall/Winter/Spring Weekend Immersion-Advanced
+NI212 Dagwaagi/Biboon/Minookami-Fall/Winter/Spring Weekend Immersion-Advanced 3 CR

 Students will attend (3) three scheduled seasonal weekend Immersion sessions and participate in a special class project(s) to design and develop various types of Ojibwe language teaching resource materials.
 Students will utilize intensive written Nishnaabenmwin language and orthography skills.
 Nishnaabek teaching methods and principles learned from the NLII courses will also be utilized.
-Course offered On Campus.
 Prerequisite: NLII Year II Intermediate or permission of instructor.
+Course offered on campus.

-NI224 Nishnaabek Cultural Orthography/Grammar - Advanced
+NI224 Nishnaabek Cultural Orthography/Grammar - Advanced 3 CR

 This course is the advanced study of the structure of the Nishnaabemwin Language.
 Reading comprehension exercises will be utilized as well as other activities incorporating the four communicative styles of language acquisition previously learned.
 Further in-depth study of the language will focus on advanced grammar structure as well as research on the "true meaning" of various words and phrases.
-Course offered On Campus.
+Prerequisite: NI206.
+Course offered on campus.